There are certainly some people who prefer the early blues lineup of Fleetwood Mac.

 Fans are fortunate those particular five people came together when they did.
 The only rock band in the 1970’s that was as successful as Fleetwood Mac was the Eagles.
 They toured together in the 1970’s, and just this July, the two groups co-headlined the “Classic West Festival” in L.A., and the “Classic East Festival” in New York.

 Appropriately, Fleetwood Mac and the Eagles were inducted into the Rock & Roll Hall of Fame together in 1998 (when the Hall’s membership was still mainly rock artists).
-That same year, my wife, Jeannette, and I went to Cleveland and took a memorable tour of the Rock & Roll Hall of Fame Museum.
+That same year, my wife, Jeannette, and I went to Cleveland and took a memorable tour of the Rock & Roll Hall of Fame Museum (there’s an article about it).
 We got to see the displays for those two classic groups.